Jewelpet the Movie: Sweets Dance Princess

-Jewelpet the Movie: Sweets Dance Princess (映画ジュエルペット スウィーツダンスプリンセス, Eiga Juerupetto: Suwītsu Dansu Purinsesu) is a 2012 Japanese animated film based on the Jewelpet series by Sanrio and Sega.
-Sweets Dance Princess features an original story set in an alternate universe from the Jewelpet TV series.
-The film was directed by Hiroaki Sakurai (Daa!
-Daa!
-Daa!, Cromartie High School) and written by Takashi Yamada (Ojamajo Doremi).
+Jewelpet the Movie: Sweets Dance Princess (映画ジュエルペット スウィーツダンスプリンセス, Eiga Juerupetto: Suwītsu Dansu Purinsesu) is a 2012 Japanese animated fantasy comedy film based on the Jewelpet series by Sanrio and Sega.
+Sweets Dance Princess features an original story set in an alternate universe from the Jewelpet franchise.
+The film was directed by Hiroaki Sakurai (UFO Baby and Cromartie High School) and written by Takashi Yamada (Ojamajo Doremi).
 The film was released in Japan on August 11, 2012.
 DVD and Blu-ray versions of the film were released by Toho on January 25, 2013.

 Development

-The film was first announced in February 2012 and it formally introduces the Sweetspets, who first appeared in the anime Jewelpet Sunshine, as well as other characters exclusively created for the film.
-A short 30 second trailer of the film was streamed on March 1, 2012.
-A press conference of the film was held on March 30, 2012 which occurred at the Imperial Hotel, Tokyo to promote the film.
+The film was first announced in February 2012 and introduced the Sweetspets, who debuted in Jewelpet Sunshine, as well as other characters that are exclusively created for the film.
+A short 30-second trailer of the film was streamed on March 1, 2012.
+A press conference of the film was held on March 30, 2012, which occurred at the Imperial Hotel, Tokyo to promote the film.
 Along the guest stars were child actress Mana Ashida and the designer of Hello Kitty, Yuko Yamaguchi.
 Yamaguchi stated that Ashida's singing and dancing is both cute and energetic and fits well with the film's theme.
 When released in cinemas, the film was double-billed with the short film Onegai My Melody: Yu & Ai.